JustablockCode/Miner_Hub/README.md

-# XMRig Installer
+# Miner Hub
 ## About:
-I made a Python script that downloads XMRig and configures it automatically for myself but I thought it would be a good idea to make it public!
+I made a Python script that downloads miners and configures it automatically for myself, but I decided to make it public!
 The exe file is just a converted Python file.

 ## Disclaimer: